Note

 Best practices

-Adopt the following best practices to use Extended Events in Azure SQL Database and Azure SQL Managed Instance reliably and without affecting database engine health and workload performance.
+Adopt the following best practices to use Extended Events securely, reliably, and without affecting database engine health and workload performance.

 - If you use the